fdb/slarg-website/content/research-week-activities/2025-06-26-islamic-knowledges-and-aesthetic-practices.md

 research_interests:
   - Islamic
 ---
-Join us for a full day exploration of faith, perception, and artistic expression in Islamic arts, guided by scholars and artists whose work bridges historical knowledge and contemporary practice.
+Join us for a full day exploration of faith, perception, and artistic expression in Islamic arts, guided by scholars and artists whose work bridges historical, knowledge and contemporary practice.
 This session is curated by SLARG researchers **Ruth R. Loos** and **Joud Toamah**, who bring together perspectives on how religion, art, and cultural memory intersect.

+Open for all, we look forward to welcoming you.

 ### *K﻿eynote Wendy M.K.
 Shaw*